 Experiment with different product photography lighting setups until you find some arrangements that give a result you love.

-A simple arrangement beside a window using natural light (step 6) is an easy and inexpensive way to get started.
 If you want to try adding artificial light to gain more options and control of your lighting, consider light box product photography.

-If you apply the rule of thirds or the golden triangle to your craft photography composition you'll see an instant improvement in your images.
-Or make good use of design elements like line, color, shape, light, texture and negative space to create product photos that tell a story and build desire to purchase.
+When you make good use of design elements like line, color, shape, light, texture and negative space, you'll create product photos that tell a story and build desire to purchase.

 Explore product photography styling and experiment with using props to tell a story, create an emotional response, and provide more information about your products.